 How Does a DNR Order Work?

-The decision to forego CPR and “full care” must be made by the patient themselves, if they are competent to do so.
-If they are not competent, then their named surrogate decision maker or healthcare proxy must make this decision on their behalf.
+The decision to forego CPR and “full care” must be made by the patient themselves if they are competent to do so.
+If they are not competent, then their named surrogate decision maker or health care proxy must make this decision on their behalf.
 In either case, a care plan meeting with the patient’s physician(s) is highly recommended to thoroughly discuss all aspects of implementing or deciding against a DNR order.

 If a patient obtains a DNR order, it is then placed in their hospital chart.
-It is important for the patient and/or their family members to remind the medical staff about the DNR, because the first action doctors and nurses will take if a patient’s heart or breathing stops is to attempt resuscitation.
-This is yet another reason why it is so important for family caregivers to be present and actively advocate for their loved ones, especially in hospitals and other acute care settings.
-However, if a patient is receiving hospice care, which focuses solely on symptom management rather than treatment for terminal patients, DNR orders are fully respected by the hospice staff and additional coaching and advocacy are not required.
+It is important for the patient and/or their family members to remind medical staff about the DNR order, because the first action doctors and nurses will take if a patient’s heart or breathing stops is to attempt resuscitation.
+This is yet another reason why it is so important for family caregivers to be present and advocate for their loved ones, especially in hospitals and other acute care settings.
+However, if a patient is receiving hospice care, which focuses solely on symptom management rather than curative treatment for terminal patients, DNR orders are fully respected by the hospice staff and additional coaching and advocacy are usually not required.

 Keep in mind that DNR orders are subject to ethical debate in uncommon yet plausible scenarios.
 Physicians must often make split-second decisions with huge implications in emergency and surgical scenarios.
-Regular deep and honest discussions among patients, advocates and physicians are the best method of avoiding undesirable healthcare outcomes.
+Regular deep and honest discussions among patients, advocates and physicians are the best method of avoiding undesirable health care outcomes.
 Social workers, attorneys, mental health professionals, clergy members and other trusted individuals can also provide guidance regarding resuscitation and end-of-life care decisions.